Build multi-modal AI applications using our new open-source Vision AI SDK.

 6

-# Stream API credentials STREAM_API_KEY=REPLACE_WITH_API_KEY STREAM_API_SECRET=REPLACE_WITH_TOKEN # OpenAI API key OPENAI_API_KEY=your_openai_api_key
+# Stream API credentials STREAM_API_KEY=your_stream_api_key STREAM_API_SECRET=your_stream_api_secret # OpenAI API key OPENAI_API_KEY=your_openai_api_key

 Step 1.5 — Implement the standalone-ui script

-Before diving into the Android integrations, we will build a simple server integration that will show how to connect to the AI agent to a call and connect to it with a simple webapp.
+Before the Android integration, we'll build a simple server integration that connects the AI agent to a call and joins it from a webapp.
+Create standalone.mjs:

 standalone.mjs (js)